 it started when gord and i wanted to put together a papa ghostface band for the air jam, our high school’s aforementioned version of a talent show. we weren’t sure where we were going to find a bassist and a drummer.

 when tyson learned of our quest, he told us he played the drums. that surprised both of us. he played guitar in fetal pulp. that was his thing. we had no idea he even had a drum set. but it turned out tyson really could play the drums. he wasn’t just foolin’. gord recruited our old pal andrew whitelaw to play bass, and just like that, we had our band.

 we started getting together about once a week and developed a rehearsal routine. we would run through the song we were going to play live (the papa ghostface tune be sorry) once or twice. then we would forget all about that, i would hit the record button, and we would start improvising without any preconceived ideas about what we were going to do.

-having something like a real band for the first time in my life gave me an outlet to blow all of my frustration out of my system, and it galvanized me. even when i felt like i had no ideas at all, inspiration would bubble up from nowhere. dress me up is a good example. about ten seconds after hitting the record button, i say, “i got nothing,” because there isn’t an idea in my head. before long i’m singing about a girl who’s really a frog with a large eyeball inside of her mouth, my guitar and gord’s guitar lock in, and a few minutes later you’ve got a song about cross-dressing love with a slight reggae lilt.
+having something like a real band for the first time in my life gave me an outlet to blow all of my frustration out of my system, and it galvanized me. even when i felt like i had no ideas at all, inspiration would bubble up from nowhere. dress me up is a good example. about ten seconds after hitting the record button, i say, “i got nothing,” because there isn’t an idea in my head. before long i’m singing about a girl who’s really a frog with a large eyeball inside of her mouth, my guitar and gord’s guitar are locked in, and a few minutes later you’ve got a song about cross-dressing love with a slight reggae lilt.